- Use the tabs to read through each course module description.

 This is a basic level course covering the fundamentals of Coleman-Mach air conditioner diagnostics and repair.
 We will begin with an overview of AC components, internal structure and general operation of an air conditioner cooling circuit.
 The course will instruct on basic trouble shooting, problem identification and how to determine when to repair and when a replacement unit is the best option.
 If the unit needs replacing, the course determining the Coleman-Mach unit to best replace an outdated model.
 Additionally, the course will detail where to find an AC model number and a what model numbers reflect when selecting a replacement.

 Registration fields: Registration does not accommodate group sign-ups.
-Each class participant must register individually.
+Each class participant must register individually with a unique email address.